kerberos-io/documentation/70_installation/80_Multi-camera/1_Docker.md

 # Multi-camera with Docker

 If you own multiple IP-cameras, then you probably **don't want** to setup **a Raspberry Pi for each camera**.
 Thanks to Docker there is an easier approach: instead of running multiple machines you can run multiple containers on a single machine.
-And when you're processing a lot of cameras, you can **distribute the cameras/containers across multiple machines** by using **Docker Swarm**.
+When you're processing a lot of cameras, you can **distribute the cameras/containers across multiple machines** by using **Docker Swarm**.

 ## This is how it goes..